Desa, Grand Prince of Serbia

+Desa (Деса) was the Grand Prince of Serbia from ca. 1162 to ca. 1165.
+He was one of several sons of grand prince Uroš I (d.
+1145).
+Sometime between 1153 and 1155, Desa tried to depose his brother, the ruling grand prince Uroš II, but failed to establish himself as a new ruler.
+Only later, after the abdication of their other brother, the next grand prince Beloš ca. 1162, Desa became the new ruler of Serbia.
+He tried to challenge the Byzantine suzerainty over Serbia, but was deposed by emperor Manuel I Komnenos.
+Before he became the grand prince, Desa ruled as prince of Duklja, Travunija and Zahumlje, ca. from 1149 to 1162.

 Biography

 Desa was the youngest of three sons of Uroš I, the Grand Prince of Serbia from c.
 1112 to 1145.
-His mother was Anna Diogenissa, a Byzantine noblewoman.
+His mother was Anna, a Byzantine noblewoman.
 The eldest son Uroš II succeeded their father in 1145.
 Their sister, Helena, married Béla II of Hungary (r.
 1131–41).
 Upon the death of Béla II, Helena and the middle son Beloš became regents of Hungary.
-Desa initially held the region of Dendra, near Niš, until later acceding to the throne.
 Desa was an uncle to three kings of Hungary and Croatia.

 In ca. 1148, the political situation in the Balkans was divided by two sides, one being the alliance of the Byzantines and Venice, the other the Normans and Hungarians.
 The Normans were sure of the danger that the battlefield would move from the Balkans to their area in Italy.
 Emperor Manuel I Komnenos also allied himself with the Germans after defeating the Cumans in 1148.
 The Serbs, Hungarians, and Normans exchanged envoys, as it was in the interest of the Normans to stop Manuel's plans to recover Italy.

 The Serbs under brothers Uroš II and Desa revolted against the Byzantines, when Manuel was in Avlona planning an offensive across the Adriatic.
 This revolt posed danger to the Emperor if he would attack Italy, as the Serbs could strike at the Adriatic bases.
 The Serbs next undertook an offensive against Radoslav of Duklja, who was a loyal Byzantine vassal.
 Radoslav was pushed to the southwestern corner of Duklja, to Kotor, and retained only the coastal area, with the brothers holding much of inland Duklja and Trebinje, i.e. over two thirds of Duklja.
 Radoslav sought help from the Emperor, who sent aid from Durazzo.
 At this moment, the Chronicle of the Priest of Duklja ends, presumably because the author of the original text had died.
 A major war was about to erupt in the Balkans; Uroš II and Desa, in light of Byzantine retaliation, sought aid from their brother Beloš, the count palatine of Hungary.
 By 1150, Hungarian troops played an active role in Serbia.